Supplying appropriate, optimal raw nutrition when feeding a puppy is important to their growth. Puppies should be fed balanced meals at each feeding.

 Because many raw feeders are used to the ratio methodology and find calories difficult to work with, we’ve given you the foundation percentages based on the growth stages 8 weeks to 52 weeks.
 This is not a per nutrition standards balanced formulation.
 These foundation percentages MUST be built upon.
 No matter what you do, the first step is still finding out their kCal needs.
 It’s up to you to use the NRC’s Recommended Daily Allowances (RDA) and provide your puppy with the vital nutrients from each category they need for growth.

 Critical Information: It is important to note that large and giant breeds have different skeletal growth than other size breeds of puppies.
-Click or press here to learn about the appropriate nutrient levels for large and giant breed puppies.

 It is best to work with a professional raw diet formulator when creating meal plans for your puppy.
 This arms you with an appropriately balanced plan for you to build your puppy’s meals.